• ABOUT US

 Miscellaneous Notes:

-• The UAE prohibits the importation of the following breeds/mixes: all kinds of Pit Bulls; Japanese Tosa (Tosa Inu, Tosa Fighting Dog); Argentinian Fighting Dog (Dogo Argentino, Argentinian Mastiff); Brazilian Fighting Dog (Fila Brasileino, Brazilian Mastiff); cross breeds with extracts of the above listed breeds; Wolf Dog Hybrid (any dog mixed with a wolf); American Staffordshire Terrier.
+• The UAE prohibits the importation of the following breeds/mixes: all kinds of Pit Bulls; Japanese Tosa (Tosa Inu, Tosa Fighting Dog); Argentinian Fighting Dog (Dogo Argentino, Argentinian Mastiff); Brazilian Fighting Dog (Fila Brasileino, Brazilian Mastiff); Wolf Dog Hybrid (any dog mixed with a wolf); American Staffordshire Terrier; Rottweilers; Doberman Pinschers; Canario Presas; Boxers; cross-breeds mixed with any of the above listed breeds.

 • The UAE prohibits import of dogs or cats under age four months.